-The Blockchain is the trump card of the Internet.
+The Blockchain is the trump card for many industries, including financial services.
 Its extreme flexibility proved a breakthrough in decentralized systems and now it’s only a matter of “who's first to implement” before everyone sees the benefit.

-This technique combined with Linked Timestamping, created by Haber and Stornetta in a 1990 paper, made the basis for Bitcoin and Blockchain.
+This technique combined with Linked Timestamping, created by Haber and Stornetta in a 1990 paper, made the basis for Bitcoin and an immutable ledger.

-Seeing as the first use of Blockchain is the Bitcoin, financial by nature, it is no surprise that the first industry to show incentive towards implementation were the banks.
+Seeing as the first use of the technology is the Bitcoin, financial by nature, it is no surprise that the first industry to show incentive towards implementation were the banks.

-Banks will most benefit from the speed of blockchain technology seeing as transactions can be verified and cleared much faster and easier with the use of it.
+Banks will most benefit from the speed of the technology seeing as transactions can be verified and cleared much faster and easier with the use of it.

 The speed factor will also conjoin with interoperability and this is where the main goal is.
 For banks to easily interoperate for transfers, loans, contracts etc.